AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 ### Activity

 Let's go to [lyft.com](https://www.lyft.com/).
-When you hover over the word “Explore” in the navigation menu, or notice the dynamically looping hero images, you are seeing JavaScipt in action.
+When you hover over the word “Explore” in the navigation menu, or notice the dynamically looping hero images, you are seeing JavaScript in action.
 You can also choose another website like [yelp.com](http://www.yelp.com/) or [airbnb.com](https://www.airbnb.com/).
 Answer the following question:
 - Which parts of the site are front end and which is back end?

 >**Check:** In summary, and in your own words, how would you describe how the front end is different from the back end of a website?

 <a name="intro2"></a>
-## What is JavaScript?
+## Introduction: What is JavaScript?
 (10 min)

 So what exactly is JavaScript and what is it responsible for?
 To summarize, JavaScript can do a lot, including: